CreBlaBo/Cookie-Clicker-on-Arduino/README.md

 ![Circuit Diagram](https://github.com/CreBlaBo/Cookie-Clicker-on-Arduino/blob/main/How%20to%20connect.png)

-Then just Upload the [Code](https://github.com/CreBlaBo/Cookie-Clicker-on-Arduino/blob/main/Cookie%20Clicker%20on%20Arduino.ino) and youre ready to go. make sure you have used the correct pins
+Then just Upload the [Code](https://github.com/CreBlaBo/Cookie-Clicker-on-Arduino/blob/main/Cookie%20Clicker%20on%20Arduino.ino) (You need the LiquidCrystal_I2C.h library to use this Code) and youre ready to go. make sure you have used the correct pins.

+(The Code isn't exactly beautiful but if you need to change Pins, you should be able to find them, so far none of them got their own Variable.)

+## Copyright or sum like that

+I made this. (this includes the circuit diagram and the Code)